-Unfortunately, the Collector does not currently support receiving TLS syslog data directly with a Syslog Source.
-You need to set up an intermediary service to receive the TLS data and then forward the plain text to the Source.
-An alternative to using syslog-ng or rsyslog for this is to use stunnel.
+The Collector does not currently support receiving TLS syslog data directly with a Syslog Source.
+You will need to set up an intermediary service such as stunnel to receive the TLS data and then forward the plain text to the Syslog Source on your Collector.
 As described on https://www.stunnel.org, "Stunnel is a proxy designed to add TLS encryption functionality to existing clients and servers without any changes in the programs' code."

-Downloaded from https://www.stunnel.org/downloads.html.
-Or on CentOS/RedHat, you can also run the following command to install stunnel:
+You can download stunnel from https://www.stunnel.org/downloads.html.
+Or on CentOS/RedHat, you can run the following command to install stunnel:

 > yum install stunnel